 How to Filter Rows Using LIKE Operator

-The LIKE operator is used to filter rows from a table based on a specific pattern.
-This can be done by using the wildcard characters, such as an underscore (_) to match any single character or a percent (%) to match a sequence of one or more characters.
-The LIKE operator can be combined with other conditions to create a powerful filtering expression that will return only the desired rows from the table.
+The LIKE operator is a fundamental and powerful tool used across various database management systems and data processing frameworks, including PySpark, to perform sophisticated string matching and filtering operations.
+Unlike simple equality comparisons, which require an exact match, LIKE allows users to filter rows from a table or a PySpark DataFrame based on whether a column’s value conforms to a specified text pattern.
+This is achieved using wildcard characters, such as an underscore (_) to match any single character or a percent (%) to match a sequence of zero or more characters.
+The LIKE operator can be easily combined with other conditions to construct highly selective filtering expressions that return only the desired data subset.

-You can use the following syntax to filter a PySpark DataFrame using a LIKE operator:
+You can use the following standard Python syntax to filter a PySpark DataFrame using the LIKE operator:

 df.filter(df.team.like('%avs%')).show()